Language selection

 Obtaining a Veterinary Biologics Product Licence or a Permit to Import Veterinary Biologics for a diagnostic test kit does not necessarily qualify a product for use in a CFIA federal disease control program.
 Approval for use in such a program is made by the groups within the CFIA who are responsible for administering the animal health diagnostic or surveillance program, and may necessitate the manufacturer submitting additional data, kits, and reference test samples.

 Manufacturers in Canada may decide to license a diagnostic kit for export only (FEO).
-As outlined in Veterinary Biologics Guideline 3.1-1E: Guideline for Preparation of New Product Licensing (Registration) Submissions for Veterinary Biologics Manufactured in Canada, the general requirements concerning facility, equipment, personnel, production, and testing are the same for FEO products as those for products manufactured for distribution in Canada.
+The general requirements concerning facility, equipment, personnel, production, and testing are the same for FEO products as those for products manufactured for distribution in Canada.
 Any specific requirements or exceptions will be determined on a case-by-case basis.
 The licensing application for a FEO product should clearly indicate the name of the importing country and any specific requirements or exceptions for approving or distributing the diagnostic kit in that country.
 It is the responsibility of the Canadian manufacturer to ensure compliance with the regulatory requirements of each importing country.

 During the development of an in vitro diagnostic kit, the CCVB requires manufacturers to compile a reference panel of test samples for use in serial potency testing (among other tests).
 Details regarding the identification, history, and attributes of individual reference panel members should be fully described in the Outline of Production (OP) for the product or in a Special Outline (SO) submitted to CCVB.
 The samples making up a panel are generally not part of the kit.
 Addition or removal of test samples from a panel must be documented and approved by the CCVB, and would necessitate a revision to the OP or relevant SO.
 The information on panel members, which should be provided to the CCVB, and the factors for consideration in their preparation, are as follows:

-C. Sample Size – The manufacturer should include in the panel a sufficient number of relevant samples to detect changes in the potency (level of reactivity) of the various components of the kit.
-Ideally, a reference panel should consist of at least twenty (20) samples.
+Sample size – The manufacturer should include in the panel a sufficient number of relevant samples to detect changes in the potency (level of reactivity) of the various components of the kit.
+Ideally, a reference panel should consist of at least 20 samples.

-D. Type – A separate reference panel of test samples should be prepared to evaluate each of the different types of samples (e.g. blood and serum) and animal species (e.g. chickens and turkey) described in the label claims.
+Type – A separate reference panel of test samples should be prepared to evaluate each of the different types of samples (for example, blood and serum) and animal species (for example, chickens and turkey) described in the label claims.

-G. Method of Storing the Reference Panel – The method used to store the panel members (frozen, lyophilized, etc.) should be described.
-For frozen samples, a maximum permitted number of thaws per aliquot should also be specified.
+Method of storing the reference panel – The method used to store the panel members (frozen, lyophilized) should be described.
+For frozen samples, a maximum permitted number of thaws per aliquot should be specified.

-H. Adding or Removing a Test Sample from the Reference Panel – The test procedures used to add or remove samples from the reference panel should be defined.
+Adding or removing a test sample from the reference panel – The test procedures used to add or remove samples from the reference panel should be defined.

 Date modified: